Codex tools: Log in

 define('WP_DEBUG', true); define('WP_DEBUG', false);

 Note: The true and false values in the example are not surrounded by apostrophes (') because they are boolean (true/false) values.
-If you set such constants to 'false' it will be interpreted as true because the quotes make it a string rather than a boolean.
+If you set constants to 'false', they will be interpreted as true because the quotes make it a string rather than a boolean.